-To continue our series on Brand Personality, Brand Identity, Brand Recognition and Logo Design we wanted to share our Top 20 favourite picks for current Commercials we think are inspiring and that represent their brand well.
+To continue our series on Brand Personality, Brand Identity and Brand Recognition we wanted to share our Top 20 favourite picks for current Commercials we think are inspiring and that represent their brand well.
 The success of these commercials lies in the fact that they tell a story, evoke an emotion and are compelling to watch.
-This is where script, voiceover, music, masterful editing and high definition quality come into play.
+As you’ll see many of them are successful because they appeal to our sense of humour as well — who doesn’t love to laugh?!
+These commercials use an artful combination of well crafted scripts, voiceovers, music, masterful editing and high definition quality.

-So listed below, in no particular order, are our current day commercial favourites.
+So listed below, in no particular order, are our commercial favourites.

 No 1 Old Spice

 This one is a compilation of a variety of Old Spice commercials from 2011 and 2012.
 We couldn’t pin it down to just one Old Spice commercial.
 These commercials were so successful that even Sesame Street did a parody.